How To Respond To A Marital or Parentage Request to Produce Documents

 When to Respond to a Marital or Parentage Request to Produce Documents

 When a Request to Produce is served upon our clients, we will share a folder via our secure client portal so you can upload your written response and documents for the firm's review.
-This will also greatly assist in the delivery of the documents to the opposing attorney or self-represented spouse or parent.
+This will also greatly assist in the secure delivery of the documents to the opposing attorney or self-represented spouse or parent.
 Please provide the firm with your response and responsive documents 2 weeks before the deadline so that we can have sufficient time to review and prepare same to be tendered to the other side.

 Protect Private Information When Responding to Marital or Parentage Request to Produce Documents